10 THINGS TO DO IN PARIS

-This (pictured above) is likely my favorite café in Paris, and it has a spectacular view of Les Invalides!
+This café (pictured above) is likely my favorite café in Paris, and it has a spectacular view of Les Invalides!
 I love how cozy the outdoor seating is, the trendy inside decor, their menu, and that it sits in all of its Parisian splendor.
 Overall, it is a discreet, quiet, and elegant café in the exclusive 7th arrondissement.

 I found this café because it was less than half-a-block away from the apartment where I used to live.
 [Side note: if you walk 50 meters up the street shown on the left side of the photo above, my apartment was there].
 I loved going there with a friend who lived nearby, to study for exams while enjoying the peaceful view.

 If you are going to splurge and treat yourself, this place can be a nice option, but I suggest that if you go for dinner – make the reservation the day before.
 Also, the gorgeous Musée Rodin is around the corner, it is dedicated to the works of my favorite French sculptor, Auguste Rodin – go check it out!